 Example of one-click “Buy” button in website checkout design on Amazon

-Market changes and new trends should be taken into account — e.g. online or web acquiring (increase in digital payments during the COVID-19 pandemic).
+Market changes and new trends should be taken into account — e.g., online or web acquiring (increase in digital payments during the COVID-19 pandemic).
 Thus, you can let the customer pay for the order online and complete all the other stages of the order placement with the operator.
 This way you will take care of the user and make the service more customer-oriented.
 As an alternative, see the method specified in Step 14.

 Step 5: Motivate your customers instead of limiting them

-Step 6: Make it impossible to order products that are not in stock
+Step 6: Offer only products in stock

 Step 7: Don’t require registration before order placement